cuttlebelle/website/content/documentation/code/extend-markdown.md

 You may find yourself in need to extend the [built in markdown parser](https://github.com/remarkjs/remark).
 You may just want to add a class or you may want to add more complex logic.
 No matter what your requirements are, we got you covered.

+You can either install an existing Remark plugin from NPM or create your own.

-To extend markdown you will have to create a javascript file and add the path to that file into your settings object inside your `package.json`.
+Either way, to extend markdown you will have to add the path to that plugin into your settings object inside your `package.json`.

 ```diff
 {